Skip to content

 The build vs buy decision for document validation is not a question of technical capability.
 Any competent engineering team can build a functional OCR pipeline.
 The question is: is document validation the domain where you want to concentrate your competitive advantage?

-If the answer is no -- and it is no for 90% of organizations that process document files -- buy the platform, integrate it in weeks via the API, and redirect your developers toward what actually differentiates your business.
+If the answer is no -- and it is no for 90% of organisations that process document files -- buy the platform, integrate it in weeks via the API, and redirect your developers toward what actually differentiates your business.

 CheckFile is built for the second scenario.
 Review our pricing to estimate the cost at your volume, or request a demonstration to see how the platform handles your document types in real conditions.
 No 6-month POC.
 No six-figure budget.
 Results in weeks, not quarters.